earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R04-homework-example-USGS-stream-discharge-data-r.md

 </div>

-## About the data - USGS stream discharge data
+## About the Data - USGS Stream Discharge Data

 The USGS has a distributed network of aquatic sensors located in streams across the United States.
 This network monitors a suit of variables that are important